List of roads in Mississauga: Airport Road

 Airport Road is designated as Peel Regional Road 7 and, as the name suggests, passes by Pearson Airport.
 Its original southern terminus was at Lower Baseline (present-day Eglinton Ave.) but today swings east to link with Dixon Road in Toronto at Highway 427.
 Northwards, it runs through the Malton neighbourhood, and continues all the way to the Dufferin/Simcoe County line south of Stayner where it officially loses its name.

 Goreway Drive

 The elevated trackway of the UP Express along Goreway Dr.

 Goreway Drive is named after the former Toronto Gore Township.
 It begins south of Derry Rd. at Highway 427 (but has no interchange), and passes under the freeway into Toronto as Disco Road.
 The elevated tracks of the Union Pearson Express (UP) run alongside the street near its southern end.
-To the north it enters Brampton at the Canadian National Halton Subdivision at a level crossing.
-In 2023, construction started on a long-delayed replacement overpass.
+To the north it enters Brampton at the Canadian National Halton Subdivision.
+In 2023, construction started on a long-delayed overpass to replace the former level crossing.
+The bridge opened to traffic in October 2025.